-Stressing aggressive news coverage, Bob Wills developed the Milwaukee Sentinel as the leading local newspaper in the city in the 1960’s.
+Stressing aggressive news coverage, Robert Wills developed the Milwaukee Sentinel as the leading local newspaper in the city in the 1960s.
 He started his career in Milwaukee as a reporter in 1951, but spent most of his career as editor of the Sentinel from 1962 to 1991.
-Bob later became President and Vice Chairman of Journal Sentinel Inc. and Publisher of the Milwaukee Journal.
+Wills later became President and Vice Chairman of Journal Sentinel Inc. and Publisher of the Milwaukee Journal.

-He retired in 1993, having served the Milwaukee newspaper scene for 42 years.
-His efforts with the Milwaukee newspapers were instrumental in building and maintaining their impact on the state of Wisconsin.
+He retired in 1993, having served the Milwaukee newspapers for 42 years.

-Bob has always been a champion in promoting freedom of the press.
-He was a founder of the Wisconsin Freedom of Information Council, serving as its president from 1979 to 1986.
+Wills has always been a champion in promoting freedom of the press.
+He was a founder of the Wisconsin Freedom of Information Council and served as its first president from 1979 to 1986.

 He served as national president of the Society of Professional Journalists from 1986 to 1987.
 During his presidency, SPJ launched Project Watchdog, a First Amendment public education program, which he championed around the country.
 Wills served on the Sigma Delta Chi Foundation board of directors from 1993 to 1996.
 He was president of the Milwaukee SPJ Chapter, which in 1973 gave him its Newsman of the Year Award.
 The chapter later renamed its Freedom of Information award the Robert H. Wills Freedom of Information Award.